adamaviv/si485h-f18/units/unit_07.md

 on the stack (say to our shell code) and that code would execute.

 This setting is *not* the common setting for modern machines.
-There is a principle called "Write xor Execute" or $w \otimes x$ which states that a memory page should either be writable or executable but not both.
+There is a principle called "Write xor Execute" or *w* ⊗ *x* which states that a memory page should either be writable or executable but not both.

 What does this mean in practice?
 Let's take a look at our dummy exploit code.